 Winston Payne from the Ace Attorney series is billed as the Rookie Killer, with a seven-year winning streak.
 In the events of the story, though, he serves as a Warm-Up Boss who never wins a single victory against the player, and quickly becomes a Butt Monkey who isn't even recognized by fellow prosecutor Edgeworth.
 After his first defeat by Mia Fey in a flashback in the third game, he only wins a single case, and that's only because the defense was trying to lose.

 Arfoire from the Neptunia series is a weird example, as there are three different versions of her.
-The first Arfoire was a descent threat of a Big Bad (who didn't really have any underlings and so did most of the work herself).
+The first Arfoire was a decent threat of a Big Bad (who didn't really have any underlings and so did most of the work herself).
 The second was a much larger threat, being a nigh-unstoppable Sealed Evil in a Can with several powerful worshipers spending the entire game bringing her back.
 The third Arfoire?
 Not only is she a part of some other person's group, she is constantly defeated with ease (even when she takes the true form of the second Arfoire) and at one point is sexually assaulted by one of the "heroes" to the point where she is rendered mentally broken for 10 years.
 This culminates to a battle towards the end of the game where she is single-handedly defeated by Neptune after the former had fused with an eggplant.
-One can only hope the next Arfoire has better luck.
+In comparison, the Arfoire from Hyperdimension Neptunia Re;Birth1 fares better than her original version, to the point where she copies all of the CPUs' abilities.
+At least three of her encounters are Hopeless Boss Fights, requiring the heroes to do something in the following cutscenes to turn the tables on her.

 The Enclave is first introduced as a highly organized, fully armed, equipped, high-tech, wasteland-dominating, top-tier-Power Armor-wearing Badass Army whose mere wasteland patrols are Demonic Spiders even at higher levels in Fallout 2.
 In the next game, they're reduced to easily slaughtered mooks in "Mk II" power armor that is superior to the Brotherhood's outdated armor onlywhen the Brotherhood is talking about it.
 Statistically, the only advantage it has over the Brotherhood's armor is that it has a smaller agility penalty... which is offset by the fact that it also has a smaller strength bonus.
 It is moreover inferior to the iconic Fallout 1 power armor, which its older Mk I variant was statistically superior to.